puremana/personal-blog/README.md

 ![Jeremy Shaw Personal Blog Post Screenshot](personal-blog-screenshot.jpg) *Screenshot of an example blog post layout*

+## Warning

+There is currently an issue whereby `hexo generate` generates empty index.html files when using NodeJS v14 -> v16.
+Please use NodeJS 12 to build this project.

 ## Commands

 View all Hexo commands at [https://hexo.io/docs/commands](https://hexo.io/docs/commands)